How Crazy Thinks

 Criminal profiling and user research solve the same problem: people don’t tell you the truth about their own behavior.
 Not because they’re dishonest, but because memory is unreliable, ego is protective, and most people can’t articulate why they do what they do.

-Ford, Dr. Wendy Carr, and Tench — the BSU team
+Holden Ford, Dr. Wendy Carr and Bill Tench together in the BSU basement office

 Analytics tell you 40% of users drop off at checkout step three.
 A conversation reveals they leave because the shipping cost felt like a bait-and-switch.
 Ford could have read case files.
 None of that would have given him what he got from sitting three feet from Ed Kemper.